SiliconLabs/peripheral_examples/series2/timer/timer_single_pulse_generation_interrupt/readme.txt

 with another compare value.
 The second compare event is set to occur PULSE_WIDTH s after the first compare event and toggles the output low.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 ================================================================================

 Peripherals Used:
+HFRCO    - 19 MHz
 TIMER0/1 - HFPERCLK (19 MHz for series 2 boards)

 ================================================================================